rawiriblundell/jsonprint/README.md

 "nodename": "minty"
 ```

-We know that subsequent key value pairs will be stacked onto this,
+We know that subsequent key value pairs will be stacked onto this, and the
-so we call `json_str_append()` for those extra entries.
-This function differs
+values will be strings, so we call `json_str_append()` for those extra entries.
-from `json_str()` in that it prepends a comma and space, giving us
+This  function differs from `json_str()` in that it prepends a comma and space,
+giving us:

 ```
 "nodename": "minty", "os_kernel": "Linux"